- Where to Stay in Crete

 Private Car Service at Heraklion Port

 - Welcome Pickups is my favorite car service to use in Greece, and is a great pre-planned alternative to a taxi.
-Drivers operate 24 hours a day, speak English, monitor the ferry schedules in case of delays, and are available by text to answer travel questions throughout your stay in Heraklion.
+Drivers operate 24 hours a day, speak English, monitor the ferry schedules in case of delays, and are available by text to answer travel questions throughout your stay in Heraklio.
 They can even provide travel extras such as guided tours, SIM cards, and maps.
 Child car seats can be pre-ordered in advance of your trip, and minivans are available to accommodate larger parties.
 When you arrive at the port, your driver will be waiting, holding a sign with your name.

 Heraklion Port Parking and Car Rental

-- Heraklion port provides plenty of short and long-term parking spots.
+- Heraklion Port provides plenty of short and long-term parking spots.
 These are located just to the west of Piers I and II.
 Handicapped parking spots are also available.

 Heraklion Port on Foot

-- Walking is the easiest way to get around Heraklion if you’re not carrying a lot of luggage.
+- Walking is the easiest way to get around Heraklio if you’re not carrying a lot of luggage.
 The city is compact, and you can walk the town from end to end in less than an hour.
 Most of the city’s attractions are found within a five or six-block area, and within 20 minutes’ walking distance of the port.

-- From the Heraklion port passenger terminal, walk west along the seafront to the old town, the main tourist area where most major sights, shops, and restaurants can be found.
+- From the Heraklion Port passenger terminal, walk west along the seafront to the old town, the main tourist area where most major sights, shops, and restaurants can be found.
 The port helpfully provides a walking route that’s marked in yellow along the ground.